m-trigo/dtc/README.md

 ####Stamina

-Starts at 30 and depletes as Actions are performed.
-Replenishes back to maximum after each encounter.
+Starts at 30 and depletes as [Actions](#action-attributes) are performed.
+Replenishes back to maximum after each [encounter](#encounters).

 ####Injuries

-Every character starts out uninjured.
+Every Character starts out uninjured.
-Every successful hit applies a lethal wound on the target character.
+Every [successful hit](#to-hit-score) results in a lethal wound upon the target Character.
-A character that is lethaly wounded is considered defeated or deceased.
+A Character that is lethaly wounded is considered defeated or deceased.

 ##Action Attributes